• Skip to primary navigation

 8. Make sure your baby’s formula isn’t the issue

-There are special formulas for gassy babies and these might help your little one digest their milk better.
+There are special formulas for gassy babies, and these might help your little one digest their milk better.
 These gentle formulas have partially broken down proteins and probiotics.

 Related: Formula Feeding Tips and Tricks To Make Your Life Easier